U.S. judge deals Amtrak setback over Sandy storm losses

-NEW YORK Amtrak suffered a big setback in its attempt to recoup an estimated $1.1 billion of losses from Superstorm Sandy, when a federal judge on Wednesday rejected the railroad's efforts to recover much of that sum from its insurers.
+NEW YORK, June 24 Amtrak suffered a big setback in its attempt to recoup an estimated $1.1 billion of losses from Superstorm Sandy, when a federal judge on Wednesday rejected the railroad's efforts to recover much of that sum from its insurers.

 U.S. District Judge Jed Rakoff in Manhattan agreed with Amtrak's insurers that Sandy was a single "occurrence" under the railroad's policies.